 The common marmoset, also known as the white-tufted-ear marmoset, is a tiny monkey that is primarily found in Brazil.
 They may survive in a variety of settings, including cities and rainforests.
 These monkeys will eat tree sap, gum, resins, and other similar substances as snacks, but they prefer eating insects.

 Common marmosets prefer to reside in social groups of about nine people.
 In contrast to other monkey social groupings, theirs can include up to three generations of a single family.
 Common marmosets are beloved as pets because of their lovely white-tufted ears.
-The unlawful trade of common marmosets has caused their population to rise recently, despite the fact that they do not flourish in captivity.
+The unlawful trade of common marmosets has caused their population to rise recently, even though they do not flourish in captivity.

 7. Macaque (Macaca sylvanus)